alykhantejani/alykhantejani.github.io/index.md

 ## Present

-Currently I work as a Research Engineer for <a href="https://twitter.com">Twitter</a>, focussed on computer vision applications using deep learning.
-My research interests are currently around using computer vision for lower-level vision tasks such as super resolution and artifact removal, with possible applications to image/video compression and enhancement.
+Currently I work as a Research Engineer for <a href="https://twitter.com">Twitter</a> currently focussed on recommender systems with application towards ranking tweet timelines.
+Previously my research interests are were around using computer vision for lower-level vision tasks such as super resolution and artifact removal, with possible applications to image/video compression and enhancement.
 <br />

 ## Future

-...who knows, get in contact with me at alykhan[dot]tejani[at]gmail[dot]com
+...who knows, get in contact with me at alykhan[dot]tejani[at]gmail[dot]com or <a href="https://twitter.com/alykhantejani/">@alykhantejani</a>

+## Open Source
+I am a firm believer in the power of open source to accelerate innovation.
+I am the author of <a href="http://github.com/pytorch/ignite">ignite</a>, maintainer of <a href="http://github.com/pytorch/vision">torchvision</a> and contributor to <a href="http://github.com/pytorch/pytorch">PyTorch</a> (<a href="https://github.com/pytorch/pytorch/commits?author=alykhantejani">commits</a>).

 ## Publications